Police arrest one of Interpol’s ‘100 Most Wanted’ suspects in Bluffton

 Police say the arrest was the culmination of a month-long investigation after help from an anonymous source.

-“I am proud and grateful of the anonymous source who contacted the Bluffton Police Department and whose efforts resulted in a successful arrest of this dangerous suspect,” said Bluffton Police Chief Stephenie Price.
+“I am proud and grateful of the anonymous source who contacted the Bluffton Police Department and whose efforts resulted in a successful arrest of this dangerous suspect,” said Price.

+“We have a very close relationship with our community that they feel comfortable enough to come up to officers and say hey we have a tip you may need and they feel that sense of connection with us.”